Karolina-Sas/Morse-code/README.md

 ## Task list

-- [ ] adding buzzler with genator for sound effects
+- [ ] adding a buzzler with generator for sound effects
-- [ ] external LCD display connection for morse code display
+- [ ] external LCD display connection for Morse code display